Austin Gallery

 Hang a grid of prints

-Vintage botanicals, anatomy, or maps, framed and hung close together — a gallery-of-curiosities wall reads as a scholar's collection.
+Vintage botanicals, anatomy, or maps, framed and hung close together — a gallery-of-curiosities wall reads as a scholar's collection, not decoration.

 5. 5

-A deep-green velvet cushion, a leather journal and fountain pen, brass bookends, an antique-style globe — a few objects that imply a life of study and travel.
+A faded forest-green or oxblood rug underfoot, a velvet cushion, a leather journal and fountain pen, brass bookends, an antique-style globe — objects that imply a life of study and travel.

 6. 6